 Joy Lane Primary School Maths Vocabulary and Concepts

 Through daily maths lessons, children learn not only the basic skills, but experience a range of opportunities to develop their reasoning and problem solving skills.
-Particular attention is paid to the use of manipulatives, practical experiences and real-life situations, which develop confidence to tackle problems and develop a sense of enjoyment and curiosity about the subject.
-At Joy Lane, we believe all areas of maths should be experienced and enjoyed by all, which is why we use the maths mastery approach across all years.
+Particular attention is paid to the use of manipulatives, practical experiences and real-life situations, which develop confidence to tackle problems and a sense of enjoyment and curiosity about the subject.
+At Joy Lane, we believe all areas of maths should be experienced and enjoyed by all, which is why we use the maths mastery approach across the school.
 Maths mastery is an approach that allows our children to form a deeper understanding of the maths they experience in school, which then allows them to apply their knowledge to unfamiliar word problems, and undertake complex reasoning, using the appropriate vocabulary.
 As a school that loves maths as much as we do, we feel strongly that this approach provides our children with a platform to build on their knowledge of all things maths.